jladdjr/mud/README.md

 - Create the mud user with:
   `CREATE ROLE mud WITH LOGIN PASSWORD 'thisisnotarealpassword';`

-Next, add the following line to pg_hba.conf to ensure password-based access is enabled for the `mud` user:
+Next, add the following line to pg\_hba.conf to ensure password-based access is enabled for the `mud` user.
+Place this rule before all other existing rules to make sure it is evaluated first (the rules in pg\_hba.conf are evaluated sequentially).

   `local all mud md5`

-Note: On Debian, this file is located at `/etc/postgresql/13/main/pg_hba.conf`
+Note: On Debian, this file is located at `/etc/postgresql/15/main/pg_hba.conf`

 Finally, prompt postgres to reload the pg_hba.conf configuration with:
-  `pg_ctlcluster 13 main reload`
+  `pg_ctlcluster 15 main reload`

 You can confirm that the `mud` user has access by logging out of the `postgres` user session and calling:
   `psql -U mud postgres`

 If successful, this should log you into the `postgres` database (one of the default databases intially present) as the `mud` user.

-Should you encounter errors during this process, consult the postgres log file located at `/var/log/postgresql/postgresql-13-main.log`
+Should you encounter errors during this process, consult the postgres log file located at `/var/log/postgresql/postgresql-15-main.log`

 ## Sample .mud config file